gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 Open style/bootstap.less.
 Change the theme name 'paper' to others.

-## When the bootstap style is not applied:
+## When the bootstrap style is not applied:

 check if the style is not commented out in style/bootstrap.less.
 If so, remove the comment line of the style you want to use.